bloominstituteoftechnology/CS-Data-Science-Build-Week-1/README.md

 Your algorithm, implemented as a Python class, should have the following
 methods: `fit` and `predict`.
-You are only allowed to use base Python, `numpy`, and `scipy` to implement your algorithm of choice.
+You are only allowed to use base Python, `numpy`, and `scipy` for the implementation of the core algorithm of your choice.
+(For visualization and analysis, you can use other libraries.)
 You may reference any outside materials that you need, but copying and pasting another open-source implementation is strictly prohibited.

 You'll then use your implementation on an appropriate set of data and compare the results that you got from your implementation against the